 Color: [230, 230, 0, 255] Background Color: N/A Outline Color: N/A Vertical Alignment: baseline Horizontal Alignment: left Right to Left: false Angle: 0 XOffset: 0 YOffset: 0 Size: 10 Font Family: Arial Font Style: normal Font Weight: normal Font Decoration: none

-Description: The Queensland Cattle Tick Zones polygon feature class describes the cattle tick free and infested areas as defined in the Biosecurity Regulation 2016 (s 81).The tick zone should be used with the cattle tickline layer for completeness.
-More information about the tick zones and tickline can be found on the Cattle tick management framework web pages on the Department of Agriculture and Fisheries website: https://www.daf.qld.gov.au/business-priorities/biosecurity/about-biosecurity/biosecurity-act-2014/new-cattle-tick-management-in-queensland
+Description: The Queensland Cattle Tick Zones polygon feature class describes the cattle tick free and infested areas as defined in the Biosecurity Regulation 2016 (s 81).The tick zone should be used with the cattle tick line layer for completeness.
+More information about the tick zones and tick line can be found on the Cattle tick management framework web pages on the Business Queensland website.
+The cattle tick zones were enacted on 1st July 2016.
+No amendments have been made.

 Color: [255, 255, 255, 255] Background Color: N/A Outline Color: N/A Vertical Alignment: baseline Horizontal Alignment: left Right to Left: false Angle: 0 XOffset: 0 YOffset: 0 Size: 9 Font Family: Arial Font Style: normal Font Weight: normal Font Decoration: none